Acropolis Now: Series 4 (1992)

+Series 5 (1992)

 Popular culture

 Acropolis Now helped popularise the term "skippy" or "skip" to refer to Anglo-Celtic Australians and others of European but non-Mediterranean descent.
 This term (inspired by the iconic 60's TV series Skippy the Bush Kangaroo) became popular with Mediterranean-Australians, and to a lesser extent non-Mediterranean people, especially in Melbourne.

 Production

 The program was produced by Crawford Productions which is now owned by WIN Television.